 This is a general framework that can be adapted to your individual needs and situation.
 In some cases, you might tweak the numbers if you want to pay off debt faster and restrict the budget to 20% for wants and use the 30% for paying off debt or saving.
 You could further break the debt or saving category down to work toward both goals.

 Your budget can help you take control of your finances and make the most of your money.
-When making a budget, there are a number of online tools that can help you identify patterns in your spending, stay on top of your income, and make better choices about your money.
+When making a budget, some online tools can help you identify patterns in your spending, stay on top of your income, and make better choices about your money.